tigerfarm/arduino/Altair101/asm/README.md

 --------------------------------------------------------------------------------
 # Assembler program for my Altair 8800 Emulator

-My emulator, the Altair 101, as 2 software components:
+The Altair 101 has 2 software components:
 + The [machine code processor](../Processor/Processor.ino) emulator program, and
 + This [assembler application](src/asm/).